Architecture Overview

 1. Performance First

-- Sub-10ms P95 Guarantee: Every architecture decision optimized for latency
+- Low Latency: Every architecture decision optimized for single-digit ms policy evaluation

 - Connection Pooling: Persistent connections to database